Saurabh22Kumar/chatflow/CONTRIBUTING.md

-# Contributing to Chatify
+# Contributing to ChatFlow

 We love your input!
-We want to make contributing to Chatify as easy and transparent as possible, whether it's:
+We want to make contributing to ChatFlow as easy and transparent as possible, whether it's:

 - Reporting a bug
 - Discussing the current state of the code